How to Control High Cholesterol Naturally

 Nuts and whole grainsNuts and grains contain fats that prevent cholesterol absorption.
 Thus, you should be eating 1 serving per day.

 Your lifestyle needs to change if you want to lower your cholesterol levels.
 Here is what you can do

 Give up smoking

-Avoid excessive alcohol consumptionExcess alcohol consumption increases the levels of triglycerides in the blood and makes heavy drinkers more prone to cardiovascular diseases.
-People who drink in moderation have a lower risk of these problems.
+Avoid excessive alcohol consumptionExcess alcohol consumption increases the levels of triglycerides in the blood.
+This makes heavy drinkers more prone to cardiovascular diseases.
+Thus, people who drink in moderation have a lower risk of these problems.